-- (1) In accordance with ASC 470-20 (as currently in effect), a convertible debt instrument (such as the notes or the 2024 Notes) that may be wholly or partially settled in cash is required to be separated into liability and equity components, such that non-cash interest expense reflects our non-convertible debt interest rate.
+- (1) In accordance with ASC 470-20 (as currently in effect), a convertible debt instrument (such as the notes) that may be wholly or partially settled in cash is required to be separated into liability and equity components, such that non-cash interest expense reflects our non-convertible debt interest rate.
 Upon issuance, a debt discount is recognized as a decrease in debt and an increase in equity.
 The debt component accretes up to the principal amount over the expected term of the debt.
-ASC 470-20 does not affect the actual amount that we are required to repay, and the amount shown in the table above for the convertible notes and the 2024 Notes is the aggregate principal amount of the notes and the 2024 Notes, respectively, without reflecting the debt discount or fees and expenses that we are required to recognize.
-Amounts shown in the table above do not reflect application of ASC 470-20. - (2) The issuance of the convertible notes (after giving effect to the application of ASC 470-20 as described in note (1) above) will result in an increase to additional paid-in capital and, therefore, an increase in total shareholders' equity and total capitalization.
+ASC 470-20 does not affect the actual amount that we are required to repay, and the amounts shown in the table above for the notes are the aggregate principal amounts of the notes without reflecting the debt discount or fees and expenses that we are required to recognize.
+Amounts of the notes shown in the table above do not reflect application of ASC 470-20. - (2) The issuance of the notes (after giving effect to the application of ASC 470-20 as described in note (1) above) will result in an increase to additional paid-in capital and, therefore, an increase in total shareholders' equity.
 However, amounts shown in the table above do not reflect the application of ASC 470-20 to the notes including any tax impact. - (3) Total capitalization equals the sum of total liabilities and total shareholders' equity.